adamstueckrath/CtaDataAnalysis/README.md

 I'm excited to interview with you, and I hope I can bring my skills, enthusiasm, and energy to your organization.

 ## Overview
 While working on the technical assessment, I wanted to demonstrate a variety of skills that would make me a great Data Analyst at Cameo and add value to the company.
-I chose to write my analysis in Python and SQL, using Juypter Notebook to explain my work.
+I chose to write my analysis in Python and SQL, using Jupyter Notebook to explain my work.
 Being a good data analyst is about telling a story and explaining the steps involved.

 I also wanted to demonstrate my ability to use version control (Git) and provide good documentation.